Beniamino92/BayesianApproxHSMM/README.md

 ### Contact Information and Acknowledgments

-This software was developed by Beniamino Hadj-Amar (bhadjama@umn.edu) and Jack Jewson (j.e.jewson@warwick.ac.uk).
+BayesianApproxHSMM was developed by Beniamino Hadj-Amar (bhadjama@umn.edu) and Jack Jewson (j.e.jewson@warwick.ac.uk).
 Parts of this software were adapted from "Hidden Markov Models for Time Series" (Zucchini et al., 2017).